rahulgovindkumar/3D-4x4x4-TicTacToe/README.md

-## 4x4x4 Tic tac Toe
+# About The Project
 This is a 3D tic-tac-toe using the minimax algorithm with alpha-beta pruning.
 It includes a GUI to make it enjoyable.

-Run main.py to play it.

 ### Rules:
 - The game is played on a grid that's 4 by 4 by 4 squares.